 to comply with a request under the relevant section of the Radiocommunications Act 1992 (the Act).

 The examination or further examination referred to above will be conducted

 Appeals and dispute settlement

-Where a dispute in connection with the results of an amateur examination is unable to be resolved, the matter will be referred to the ACMA for consideration.
+Where a dispute in connection with the results of an amateur examination is unable to be resolved, the AMC will refer the matter to the ACMA for consideration.

 Recognition for prior learning (RPL)